The Message to Market Fit Matrix for Manufacturing Buyers

 Hot traffic will convert if you make it easy.
 Complicate the process and they'll ghost.

 We had a client with a seven-field quote form.
-Name, email, company, phone, project type, timeline, detailed description.
+Name, email, company, phone, equipment type, timeline, detailed specifications.
 Felt thorough.
 Professional.

 Conversion rate: 11%.

-We cut it to three fields: name, email, and one open text box for project details.
+We cut it to three fields: name, email, and one open text box for equipment details.

 Conversion rate: 28%.